 Hippo rolls – Lay down next to each other.
 All roll at the same time then back.

 Hula hoop – Have a hula hoop competition.

 Having fun and keeping everyone distracted is key.
 Keep changing the games up every time someone starts to get distracted.
 This will help stop arguments and keep the day moving forward.

 Don’t forget that’s it’s fine to use TV, electronics or pets as distractions at any time.
 Everyone needs downtime and there’s nothing wrong with giving it to the kids too if needed.

 If you are looking for educational online fun then have a look at:

 Khan Academy – This is based on the US school grading system but a lot of it crosses over into our school system.
 It’s great if your kids are into maths or computing in general.

-Twinkl – Great for work sheets and printables.
+Twinkl – We love Twinkl.
+Great for work sheets and printables.
 They are currently offering a free month (correct from March 2020).
 It’s great for all ages and is split into year groups and subjects.
 Many schools use Twinkl for resources too so you may recognise a few pieces.